cheers023/RushiaModSpritesAndConfig/README.md

 1. Can't find game / Game not starting / Can't add mods:
    - Try to delete config by opening Aurie Manager > Settings > Delete Config.
 3. Something about virus:
-   - AurieManager may have been tagged as a false-positive by antivirus.
-Try to turn off it first them run it first.
-(Don't worry it's 100% safe.
-I tested it myself)
+   - AurieManager may have been tagged as a false-positive by antivirus/AV.
+Try to turn off AV first them run AurieManager (Don't worry it's 100% safe.
+I tested it myself).
+After that, turn on AV.
 5. Game crashes after entering character selection screen:
    - It could be a config error.
 Make sure you have properly downloaded the mod.
 If not, try to delete the old mod folder and re-install it.
 Also, delete config (check #1) then open AurieManager.